-- To control linespacing, use format compact. - To see all 15 digits that were used in calculation, use format long. - To see just 5 digits, use format short. - To supress output completely, use a semi-colon at the end of the command. - To see one page of output at a time use more on.
+- To control linespacing, use format compact. - To see all 15 digits that were used in calculation, use format long. - To see just 5 digits, use format short. - To supress output completely, use a semi-colon at the end of the command.

-To see other options, type help format or help more.
+To see other options, type help format.